mjlaufer/glint.nvim/README.md

 Glint is a minimal, high-contrast dark theme for Neovim.
 It uses the following four colors:

-1. Violet - functions and classes/constructors
+1. Violet - functions and classes (lightened and bold for the `return` keyword)
 2. Cyan - comments
 3. Green - strings (darkened for escape characters and regex)
 4. Magenta - primitive values (non-string)